MandsMM/Maya/README.md

 #namespace Removes namespace other than the specified ones from the scene

 #Creates a proximity wrap on the source and target, also setting the parameters.
 Creates a normal wrap

+#replaceCurve replaces a curve shape on a rig, or a broken curve